 No dosing adjustments are recommended in the presence of CYP3A4 inducers, such as rifampin and carbamazepine.
-Following induction of CYP3A4 by co-administration of rifampin 600 mg once a day, $C{max}$ and AUC of the active metabolite of fesoterodine decreased by approximately 70% and 75%, respectively, after oral administration of fesoterodine fumarate 8 mg.
+Following induction of CYP3A4 by coadministration of rifampin 600 mg once a day, C ${\rm max}$ and AUC of the active metabolite of fesoterodine decreased by approximately 70% and 75%, respectively, after oral administration of fesoterodine fumarate extended-release tablets 8 mg.
 The terminal half-life of the active metabolite was not changed.